Alexevers/Alejandro-Android-Application-Refurbishment/README.md

 App on Google Play Store: [HAPIS uploaded](https://play.google.com/store/apps/details?id=mihaela.claudia.diosan.gsoc2020_homelessaidpanoramicinteractivesystem&hl=es_419&gl=US)

+Doc with information about issues: there ins't a doc, because main problems with this app were caused by API keys and minor problems with SDK versions

 More information about original project and deployer contact: https://github.com/LiquidGalaxyLAB/GSoC2020_HomelessAidPanoramicInteractiveSystem

 ## Reforestation Assistant Simulator